miladsharifiteh/miley/README.md

 #### Introduction

 **Miley** is my final project for CS50P course from Harvard.
-It is a simple command line audio player and library manager for Linux.
+It is a simple command-line audio player and library manager for Linux.
 It is written in Python and can play MP3, WAV, and FLAC files. **Miley** uses the "just_playback" library from "pypi" for playing and playback controls of tracks.
 Furthermore, it is designed to use simple CSV files for storing and